-In 2005 Daniel won the the Benjamin Menschel Fellowship, awarding him with recognition for his research, and allowing him to go independently to live in and study the mentality and patterns of nomadic living in the desert.
+In 2005 Daniel won the Benjamin Menschel Fellowship, awarding him with recognition for his research, and allowing him to go independently to live in and study the mentality and patterns of nomadic living in the desert.
 The result was a proposal for alternative dwellings that respond to a non-static perception of attachment to the land.
-In the pursuit of realizing this project, he participated in local government negotiations, presented the issue in several forums both in Israel and the US, and showcased it in an exhibition called “Centrifugal Tendencies” in Cooper Union, in the AIA Center for architecture New York, and in the AIANYS convention.
+In the pursuit of realizing this project, he participated in local government negotiations, presented the issue in several forums both in Israel and the US, and showcased it in an exhibition called “Centrifugal Tendencies” at Cooper Union, in the AIA Center for architecture New York, and in the AIANYS convention.
 For this project he won the Irma Giustino Weiss prize for demonstrating an exceptional potential for creative achievement.
 In addition, Daniel was given the American Institute of Architects, Henry Adams Medal and Certificate of Merit, The Cooper Union Alumni Association Award, for Service and Leadership, and was the recipient of a grant to live and study in Venice Italy based on his interest in Islamic influences on architecture in Venice.

-In order to expand the working field of his architectural endeavors, he has produced drawings montages and writings which have been exhibited and published, and has teamed up with artists to work on projects of different scales: from designing coats, a portal or an exhibition pavilion.
-He co-edited a book of Cooper Union’s Students projects ‘Open-City: An existential approach’, appeared in interviews for Metropolis Magazine, Yedioth Ahronot America and the Architects Newspaper and has participated in various competitions, on his own and as a collaborator, continuously applying and testing his theories.
+In order to expand the working field of his architectural endeavors, he has produced drawings, paintings, montages and writings, which have been exhibited and published across different mediums, and has teamed up with artists to work on projects of varying scales: from designing a portal and coats, to an exhibition pavilion.
+He co-edited a book of Cooper Union’s Students projects ‘Open-City: An existential approach’, appeared in interviews for Metropolis Magazine, Yedioth Ahronot America and the Architects Newspaper, as well as participated in various competitions, on his own and as a collaborator, continuously applying and testing his theories.

 View Daniel Meridor's full CV here.